 The SS Coolidge wreck has a fascinating history

 I heard a lot about WWII at school in France and visited many historical places linked to it.
 But I had no concrete idea of what a luxury cruise ship rehabilitated for the war could look like, and what equipment could be found in it.
-The SS Coolidge wreck gave me a history lesson underwater, and it was interesting to learn more by browsing the books and by asking thousands of questions once we were back to the dive shop.
+The SS Coolidge wreck gave me a history lesson underwater, and it was interesting to learn more by browsing the books and by asking thousands of questions once we were back at the dive shop.

 I regretted not reading more about the SS President Coolidge as it would have undoubtedly enhanced the experience.
 The book The Lady and the President: The Life and Loss of the S.S.
 President Coolidge* is reputed for being one of the best to get all the information about the ship.

 To sum it up, the 200-meter long boat used to offer world cruises to nearly 1,000 wealthy vacationers in the 1930s.
-But it was all changed for WWII.
+But it was all modified for WWII.
 When it reached Espiritu Santo as a troop ship in 1942, it had more than 5,000 men on board.
 Not aware of the mines, the Captain changed the itinerary to enter Santo’s harbour through a larger channel.
 The boat hit two mines and sunk near the coast.
 Most men could safely reach the beach, sometimes even walking, before the vessel sank.
 Only two men lost their lives in the SS Coolidge.

 All the boatload sunk with the ship.
 As you explore the wreck, you get to see many artefacts such as weapons, helmets, munitions and even vehicles.
 During the dive, I could not stop thinking about how much war is a waste of everything.
 I had a similar feeling when we were snorkelling Million Dollar Point.